Skip to main content

 Check Quality Distribution

-Monitor your High Quality count relative to total responses.
-If quality is low:
+Monitor your Quality count relative to total responses.
+If too many interviews come back Fair or Poor:

 • Review if questions are confusing